c-science1/weatherForecastReact/README.txt

  In order to run the application, the required modules are need to be installed via npm.

-On command prompt, go to the root directory and run "npm install" to install the modules.
+Run "npm install" to install the modules in the root folder.

-After the modules are installed run "npm start" to start the application.
+Run "npm start" to start the application.

-Browse to http://localhost:8080/ to see the weather forecast page.
+Browse to http://localhost:8080/ to see the weather forecast page pulling data from a weather API.

-Note: I would have liked to add the following to the solution if I had more time
+Note: I would have liked to add unit tests in detail to test rendering of each component.

-1. Refactor WeatherUI.js by decomposing the weather details section of it into WeatherEachDay component.

-*2. Add media queries for breakpoints below 400px so that the weather details text doesn't overlap.*
-The above is taken care off, checked in Emulator in different devices around 400px view port and it looks fine.

-3. Add unit tests in detail to test rendering and interactivity.

-4. Looked further into the data displayed.

-5. Add jquery as a module for Bootstrap to work.